splendo/kaluga/test-utils/README.md

 binaries {
     // Use this entry point to turn the thread tests are run to a background thread instead of the main thread
-    // This better allows testing the main dispatcher, and testing cross thread access binaries.getTest("DEBUG").freeCompilerArgs += ["-e", "com.splendo.kaluga.test.mainBackground"] }
+    // This better allows testing the Main dispatcher, and testing cross thread access binaries.getTest("DEBUG").freeCompilerArgs += ["-e", "com.splendo.kaluga.test.mainBackground"] }
 ```